Updated: Sep 14, 2021

 Group therapy can be hard to start, but once you’ve gotten over the initial hump and start to feel comfortable within the group and get to know the other group members, the sharing of your pain, the relationships that develop from the group, and your resulting increased self-esteem are often worth it.
 If you’re interested in learning more about the groups that Catalyss Counseling offers, check out our Group Therapy page.

 Improve improve your self-esteem and learn coping strategies through meaningful connections with others!
-This group is for anxious adults who are ready to go from a lack of fulfilling relationships to meaningful connections with others in a safe, supportive online group.
+This group is for young adults experiencing anxiety and depression, who are ready to go from a lack of fulfilling relationships to meaningful connections with others in a safe, supportive online group.

 For more information or to enroll, click here!